 Fair value category: Portfolio instruments that are quoted in an active market and derivative instruments are reflected at fair value as at the reporting date.
 Other financial instruments which the University has designated to be recorded at fair value include cash, cash equivalents and short term investments.
 Sales and purchases of investments are recorded on the trade date.
 Transaction costs related to the acquisition of investments are recorded as an expense.
-Unrealized gains and losses on financial assets are recognized in the Statement of Remeasurement Gains and Losses until such time that the financial asset is derecognized due to disposal or impairment.
-At the time of derecognition, the related realized gains and losses are recognized in the Statement of Operations and Accumulated Surplus and related balances reversed from the Statement of Remeasurement Gains and Losses.
+Significant unrealized gains and losses on financial instruments are recognized in the Statement of Remeasurement Gains and Losses until such time that the financial asset is derecognized due to disposal or impairment.
+At the time of derecognition, the related realized gains and losses are recognized in the Statement of Remeasurement Gains and Losses.
 Unrealized gains and losses on endowment investments where earnings are restricted as to use are recorded as deferred contributions and recognized in revenue when disposed and when the related expenses are incurred.